Our Mission

 Jenny Hoag, PhD

 Dr. Hoag received her doctorate in clinical psychology from the Illinois Institute of Technology.
 She completed a child psychology residency at Long Island Jewish Medical Center and a pediatric psychology fellowship in hematology/oncology/blood and marrow transplant at the Medical College of Wisconsin.
-Dr. Hoag is currently an Associate Professor of Pediatrics at the Medical College of Wisconsin and a pediatric psychologist at Children’s Hospital of Wisconsin caring for children and families impacted by pediatric cancer and other blood disorders.
+Dr. Hoag is currently a Professor of Pediatrics at the Medical College of Wisconsin and a pediatric psychologist at Children’s Hospital of Wisconsin caring for children and families impacted by pediatric cancer and other blood disorders.

 Dr. Hoag’s clinical care includes psychological assessment and psychotherapy to pediatric cancer and BMT patients and their families, assessment of neurocognitive deficits post-treatment, and consultation/liaison with hospital staff, schools, and community agencies.
 She also leads the MACC Fund Center Wellness Committee, which focuses on increasing engagement and wellness for 200 multidisciplinary staff and faculty.